awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 9. As an optional step, you can interact with the image in Amazon ECR by using the CLI.
 Would you like to view instructions on how to use the CLI to run the image? (y/n) y
 1. Authenticate with ECR - Before you can pull the image from Amazon ECR, you need to authenticate with the registry.
 You can do this using the AWS CLI:

     aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 1234567890.dkr.ecr.us-east-1.amazonaws.com

 2. Describe the image using this command:

    aws ecr describe-images --repository-name hello-world --image-ids imageTag=hello-world

- 3. Once you're authenticated, you can pull the image from Amazon ECR using this command:

-     docker pull 1234567890.dkr.ecr.us-east-1.amazonaws.com/hello-world:hello-world

- 4. Run the Docker container and view the output using this command:
+3. Run the Docker container and view the output using this command:

    docker run --rm 1234567890.dkr.ecr.us-east-1.amazonaws.com/hello-world:hello-world

 Enter 'c' followed by <ENTER> to continue: